materialsinnovation/mks-tutorial/README.md

 relationships.
 In no particular order the tutorial will try to cover some of the following (time permitting),

+ - Decomposing microstructure into a digital signal

  - Quantifying microstructure using 2 point statistics

- - Decomposing microstructure into a digital signal

- - Calculating the effective stiffness of composite materials

- - Exploring the connection between the MKS and signal processing

  - Learning from a Cahn-Hilliard simulation

- - Using [Dask][dask] to make [PyMKS][pymks] work in a
+ - Using [Dask][dask] to make [PyMKS][pymks] work in a threaded or multiprocessing environment

-   threaded/multiprocessing/parallel/distributed environment
+ - Using [Scikit-Learn][sklearn] to cross-validate results

 Some reading: